 Groups and Classes

 Anger Management Group

 CCC's Anger Management Group is a 12-week group where participants gain skills to express and manage feelings of anger in healthy ways.
-We offer day or evening Anger Management groups at the low cost of $20 per class, with a one-time $60 intake assessment fee.
+We offer day or evening Anger Management groups.

 Healthy Relationships Group

 This 24-week program teaches new ways of dealing with relationship conflicts.
 Participants learn ways to handle conflicts and identify feelings, attitudes, and behaviors to prevent escalation and aggression, experience better communication, more control over behaviors, and stronger relationships.

 CCC's Healthy Relationship program is certified by the Virginia State Batterer's Intervention Program.

 John School - Breaking the Solicitation Cycle

 John School - Breaking the Solicitation Cycle is a one day class that teaches the impact of soliciting and prostitution.
 CCC counselors facilitate the class with Victim Witness, Henrico Health Department, and the legal system.
 Class participants learn behavior modification techniques to use in place of solicitation.